 The ESPRIT Multi Academy Trust Local Governing Board consists of the following Governors

-Alison Hough – Chair of Local Governing Body
+Alison Moore – Chair of Local Governing Body

 Michelle Chadwick – Trustee and Vice Chair of Local Governing Body